wellsoliver/docker-flask-server-synology/README.md

 - Wait a bit!

 Once ready, you should be able to click on Container and see it running.
-You should be able to open a browser and go to http://<ip of NAS>:8080 (or whatever port you picked) and see "Hello, Docker!"
+You should be able to open a browser and go to http://NAS_IP_HERE:8080 (or whatever port you picked) and see "Hello, Docker!"

 You can also click on the container, click Details and see the logs including the HTTP requests, etc.